 This course will provide students with an overview of the theory and applications of advanced quantitative methods in epidemiology.
 The purpose of the course is to assist students in answering complex etiological research questions in epidemiology.
-The course includes three modules: 1) introduction to survival analysis; 2) Cox proportional hazards model and it’s extensions; and 3) multi-state models for event history data.
+The course includes three modules: 1) introduction to survival analysis; 2) Cox proportional hazards model and competing risk analysis; and 3) multi-state models for event history data.

 The course follows a modular format.
 Each module consists of three lectures and one laboratory.
-The evaluation for the course will include three assignments (90% of final grade).
+The evaluation for the course will include three assignments (80% of final grade) and an oral presentation (15% of the final grade).
 Each assignment will be based on an existing data set collected from a large cohort study.
 Students will be provided with a specific question to answer and expected to submit a five page paper presenting their analysis and results.
-Participation (10% of final grade) will be based on class attendance and active involvement and participation in class discussion.
+Participation (5% of final grade) will be based on class attendance and active involvement and participation in class discussion.

 Contact Brendan Smith (Course Director) for more information about the course.

 Review the basic techniques for survival: definitions (dependent variable, origin of time, study window), censoring, important functions describing survival distribution, life tables and Kaplan-Meier estimation.

 Convert person data into person-period data, including how to incorporate time-varying covariates.